ministryofjustice/laa-check-client-qualifies/README.md

 You can see our custom Docker image here - this will update once you've pushed a new image: https://hub.docker.com/r/checkclientqualifiesdocker/circleci-image/tags

+Steps to follow are:

+1. create an appropriately named branch referencing the puppeteer version upgrade i.e. `puppeteer-22**`
+2. update Dockerfile_browser_tools.dockerfile & package.json with the new puppeteer version
+3. run `yarn install` to update yarn.lock
+4. add your branch name to .github/workflows/browser_tools_docker_image.yml so the new image gets pushed to Dockerhub
+5. update .circleci/config.yml to reference the new image

 ## Branch naming

 We name our branches to start with the Jira ticket ID, followed by a short description of the work.